clef/clef-wordpress/readme.txt

 = 1.7 =

-* adds "force Clef authentication for all users" feature with optional override key
+* New setting: require Clef authentication for all users with optional override key.
+When selected, this setting enables true password-free WordPress authentication by hiding the default login form and requiring Clef authentication for all users.
+(Bye bye opportunistic botnets and brute-force attacks!)
+If the need arises, you can set an optional override key to allow password logins at a secret URL.
-* adds lost password reset protection
+* New feature: lost password reset protection.
+If you are running WP Clef in hybrid mode, then lost password resets are disabled only for Clef users.
+If you are running in full Clef mode, then lost password resets are disabled for all users.
-* adds settings removal on uninstall
+* New feature: WP Clef's settings are deleted on uninstall

 = 1.6.3 =

-* adds bug fixes
+* Updated feature: better error messages
-* adds better error messages
+* Various bug fixes

 = 1.6 =

-* adds ability to connect any Clef account to any WordPress account, removing restriction of matching emails on Clef and WordPress accounts
+* New feature: connect any Clef account to any WordPress account.
+This feature removes the restriction on matching emails on Clef and WordPress accounts.

 = 1.5.4 =

-* various bug fixes
+* New feature: better error messages
-* better error messages
+* Fix for FPD
-* fixes FPD
+* Various bug fixes

 = 1.5.3 =

-* Adds javascript logout through heartbeat API
+* New feature: JavaScript logout through heartbeat API

 = 1.5.2 =

-* Autofills setup variables
+* New feature: autofill setup variables
-* Changes tested compatibility version
+* Changes tested WP compatibility version
 * Various bug fixes

 = 1.5 =
-* Update to the optional security feature: instead of changing users' passwords every time they sign in, usernames and passwords are entirely disabled for accounts using Clef
+* Updated feature: instead of changing Clef-enabled users' passwords every time they sign in to WordPress, usernames and passwords are entirely disabled for Clef accounts

 = 1.4 =
-* Adds single sign-off functionality - when you sign out of your phone, you sign out of all of your WordPress sites
+* New feature: single sign-off.
+When you sign out of your phone, you sign out of all of your WordPress sites.
-* Adds greater password protection - if a site admin opts-in, a user's passwords will be reset to a random 40 characters every time they sign in
+* New feature: greater password protection.
+If a site admin opts-in, a user's passwords will be reset to a random 40 characters every time they sign in.

 = 1.3 =
 * Beautified WordPress login form with Clef
-* Added setup wizard for easy setup
+* New feature: setup wizard for easy install

 = 1.2 =
-* Updated for Clef v2 API
+* Updates for Clef v2 API

 = 1.1 =
 * Added an admin "pointer" to call out the configuration screen on new installs
 * User registration

 = 1.0 =
-* Initial release.
-Supports logging in using the Clef app.
+* Initial release: log in using the Clef app.

 == Upgrade Notice ==

-We just upgraded to 1.4
+1.7 adds significant security and functionality improvements designed to foil botnets and brute force attacks.
+A new setting allows you to hide the default login form and to require Clef authentication for all users.

 == Credits ==